w3c-oss/open-source-program/policies/general.md

 ## Legal

 W3C will be responsible for decisions and policies related to Project intellectual property, including logos, trademarks, and domains.
-W3C expects Projects to use OSI-approved licenses.
+W3C expects Projects to use [OSI-approved licenses](https://opensource.org/licenses) but more experimentation is required before establishing a general policy.

 W3C will provide means for public input both about the open W3C Open Source Program and to specific Projects.